-- asbestos is to be handled and transported in accordance with the Asbestos Code of Practice (SafeWork NSW); - licensed asbestos disposal contractors must provide a copy of their asbestos license on arrival to GWMC; and scan the QR2id plate at the weighbridge - asbestos must be carefully unloaded onto the asbestos disposal area under the guidance of GWMC staff; and - asbestos disposal will be charged at the rate specified in Council's Revenue and Pricing Policy,
+- asbestos is to be handled and transported in accordance with the Asbestos Code of Practice (SafeWork NSW); - licensed asbestos disposal contractors must have completed the IWTS submission prior to arrival at the Gregadoo Waste Management Centre. - asbestos must be carefully unloaded onto the asbestos disposal area under the guidance of GWMC staff; and - asbestos disposal will be charged at the rate specified in Council's Revenue and Pricing Policy, a person delivering waste that contains asbestos to a landfill site must inform the landfill occupier of the presence of asbestos when delivering the waste as per the above conditions when unloading and disposing of asbestos waste at a landfill site, the waste must be unloaded and disposed of in such a manner as to prevent the generation of dust or the stirring up of dust.